 You Have No Idea What the Term 'Depressed' Really Means Until It Devours You

-"Depression" was a just a word to me before, like "sandals" or "matinée".
-Now, I get a pang in my chest whenever I hear it and the memories of desperate, dark sadness flicker behind my eyes.
+"Depression" was a just a word to me before, like "sandals" or "matinée."
+Now, I get a pang in my chest whenever I hear it.

 Remember when you were younger and you used to say you were "depressed" all the time?
 Same episode of Boy Meets World as yesterday?
 Depressed.
-No fucking custard left at lunchtime?
+No fucking French fries left at lunchtime?
 Depressed.
-Lost a game of headers and volleys?
+Lost a game of little league?
 Christ, will I ever catch a break?

 "Depressing" was just another way of saying: "This is bullshit."
 Growing up, it was a nebulous term that had no real applicable meaning, one that could be used semi-sincerely and derided in the same breath.
 Today, many of us use it with the same flippancy.
 Seeing a one-legged pigeon is depressing.
-A lunch from POD is roundly depressing.
+A stale sandwich for lunch from the bodega is roundly depressing.
 Even the success of your enemies can be depressing.
 "Fuck," you say.
 "Dean got that job?
 That's fucking depressing as fuck."

 Like many things, depression can be a hard thing to "get" until you have a real sense of what it's like.
-It's like before you try ecstasy – you can't really "get" the level of joy and contentment and love you're going to feel.
-You can tritely attempt to express it with words like "loved up" and "mashed off your nut" but they can't convey the fizz, the glee, the closeness.
+It's like before you try ecstasy—you can't really "get" the level of joy and contentment and love you're going to feel.
+You can tritely attempt to express it with words like "loved up" and "rolling balls" but they can't convey the fizz, the glee, the closeness.
 Look: I'm doing a bad job of it myself.

 Depression is inexplicable, too, because it's such a sharp blow to the senses.
-It's like nothing else you've ever felt, and it's difficult to believe when it strikes that humanity hasn't found a better way to articulate something as agonising.
+It's like nothing else you've ever felt, and it's difficult to believe when it strikes that humanity hasn't found a better way to articulate something so agonizing.
 You might use the word "depressed" day-to-day, but trust me, you're pretty clueless about its meaning until the gloom descends upon you.

 My first dance with the black dog came at the start of summer two years ago.
 I'd felt a bit strange at work, had a headache.
 The sound of my co-workers singing along to a song on the radio was making me inordinately angry.
 I went to my girlfriend's house after work feeling a little woozy, and almost as soon as I walked through the door I began to cry.
 I had never cried like this in my life.
 I was beside myself.
 Vocally crying, yelping, my normal face replaced by a damp, red raw oval.
 And then I stopped crying.
 "What's wrong?"
 There was no answer.
 I had no idea.
 And then I started crying again.